kennitochang/kennitochang.github.io/_posts/en/2022-02-22-jyutping-tone-marks.md

 _All views are my own._

 I recently came across CanCLID's [Inject Jyutping](https://github.com/CanCLID/inject-jyutping) browser extension, which annotates Chinese characters with the associated Cantonese pronunciation in [jyutping](https://en.wikipedia.org/wiki/Jyutping), the _de facto_ standard romanization for Cantonese in academia and education.
-However, I unfortunately the extension difficult to use due to a much-debated feature of Jyutping, which is that it uses numbers to represent tones.
-In this case, the numbers make annotations appear cluttered.
+However, I found the extension hard to use due to a much-debated feature of Jyutping, which is that it uses numbers to represent tones.
+In this case, the numbers made annotations appear cluttered.

 One alternative to numbered tones is representing tones using tone marks (aka diacritics) as in [Vietnamese](https://en.wikipedia.org/wiki/Vietnamese_alphabet) and Mandarin Chinese [pinyin](https://en.wikipedia.org/wiki/Pinyin).
 Tone marks have the benefit of producing more condensed text and providing visual and mnemonic cues guiding the reader's pronunciation of words.
 These benefits are well-appreciated by users of both Vietnamese and pinyin.